, ,

 eye color genetics chart genes -baby hazel eye color chart

-Although the actual number of people with blue eyes varies depending on the source, it is widely assumed that between 8 and 10% of the world’s population has blue eyes.
-Blue eyes are found in around 7% of the world’s population.
-According to research, blue-eyed humans have a single common ancestor.
-Scientists traced a genetic mutation that occurred thousands of years ago and is responsible for all blue-eyed humans today.
+Although the exact number of blue-eyed people varies depending on the source, it is widely believed that 8-10% of the world’s population has blue eyes.
+Approximately 7% of the world’s population has blue eyes.
+According to studies, blue-eyed people have a common progenitor.

 Hazel-colored eyes-Hazel eye color chart